IM-WADD/Week6Practical2/README.md

 # Practical 8 (Week 4) - Information Architecture
-You will conduct an analysis of the York Sport website in terms of its Information Architecture design.
-You should work in pairs or 3s, particularly for stage 2.
+You will conduct an analysis of the York Sport website in terms of its Information Architecture.
+This practical is best completed in pairs or 3s, particularly for stage 2.

 ## Exercise 1: Critical Analysis
 Open the York Sport website (https://www.york-sport.com/).

 From the home page, identify all the navigation menus for the site (there are multiple) and take note of the top-level headings and any subpages.
 We have cards / Post Its for you to use.
 Record one heading / subpage per card.

 Perform a critical analysis of the information architecture design of the site.
 Record your comments and reflections.
 We will discuss as a class about 30 minutes into the session.
+- It can help to imagine different personas e.g. someone new who wants to take a class, a regular user with a membership
+- What IA pattern has been used e.g. flat, polyhierarchy
+- Think critically: is information where your personas might expect it to be?

 Refer explicitly to the IA patterns and principles discussed in the lectures (e.g. LATCH).
 I also recommend reading the Principles of IA by Dan Brown, which you can find on the VLE under Week 4: Reading or at this link: https://asistdl.onlinelibrary.wiley.com/doi/pdf/10.1002/bult.2010.1720360609

 ## Exercise 2: Card Sort
-Working in pairs or groups of 3, perform an open card sort to come up with an improved navigation structure:
+Perform an open card sort (ideally in groups of 2 or 3) to come up with an improved navigation structure:
 1. Group the cards into logical (to you) categories.
 Which cards naturally go together?
 2. Give each group a heading.